Growing Chefs! Ontario: Growing Chefs! Ontario in the Classroom

 Evaluation is an important part of our program development.
 It is also useful for reporting to current funders and recruiting new ones.
 At the end of the program, School Champions will be sent an online survey to distribute to each teacher in their school.
 Each lesson plan will include curriculum-linked learning outcomes, which we expect teachers to review ahead of the lessons so that they can report on how their class did achieving them.
 Teachers should be encouraged to complete the survey with as much detail as possible .

-Food Allergies: If food allergies are a concern, rest assured that our team is highly experienced in managing dietary restrictions.
-Do not let a dietary concern prevent your students from participating in our programming.
-Get in contact with our staff team next school year with details and we’ll do our best to make appropriate accommodations.
+Our team is highly experienced in managing dietary restrictions.
+Do not let a dietary concern prevent your child from participating in our programming.
+Get in contact with our staff team and we’ll do our best to make appropriate accommodations.
+If a participant has a life-threatening allergy, please read our official Allergen Statement here and let us know if you have any questions.

 Read other news